multi-learn/summit/docs/source/tutorials/example4.rst

 Taking control : Use your own dataset
 =====================================

-.. role:: python(code)
-    :language: python

-While developping this platform, the goal has been to be able to use it relatively easily on different datasets.
+While developing this platform, the goal has been to be able to use it relatively easily on different datasets.
-In order to do so, a fixed input format is used, and we choosed HDF5 as it allows to store a multiview dataset and its metadata in a single file, while being able to load it partially.
+In order to do so, a fixed input format is used, and we chose HDF5 as it allows to store a multiview dataset and its metadata in a single file, while being able to load it partially.

 The bare necessities
 --------------------